The BR710 is part of the BR700 family of engines, powering special mission aircraft, business jets and regional airliners worldwide.

 The BR710 is a two-shaft, high-bypass-ratio engine with a one-stage low pressure (LP) compressor and ten-stage high pressure (HP) compressor, driven by a two-stage HP turbine and two-stage LP turbine respectively.
 The engine features a single low emissions annular combustor with 20 burners.

 The BR710 engine made its first run in 1994, right on schedule.
-Its first flight – powering the new Gulfstream V (G550) – was in November 1995.
+Its first flight - powering the new Gulfstream V (G550) - was in November 1995.
 Certification was in August 1996, again right on schedule.
-The first flight of the Bombardier Global Express took place in October 1996 followed by BR710 engine certification in January 1997.
+The first flight of the Bombardier Global Express took place in October 1996 followed by its specific BR710 engine certification in January 1997.

 |Basic weight (lb)||4,640|